Atharvana/spider/README.md

 spider
 ======

-A simple crawler for local files
+A custom crawler for local files